Tokyo Police Club: Television

-On April 19, 2007, Tokyo Police Club made their first US TV performance on the Late Show with David Letterman.
+On April 19, 2007, Tokyo Police Club made their first US television performance on the Late Show with David Letterman.
 They played their single "Nature of the Experiment", along with a tambourine accompaniment by the CBS Orchestra.
 A year later the band made a second appearance on the Late Show, performing the lead single "Tessellate" off their debut LP Elephant Shell.

-On November 16, 2008 they appeared on the television show "Desperate Housewives" in the episode "City on Fire" as "Cold Splash", a band competing in a battle-of-the-bands contest.
+On November 16, 2008, they appeared on the television show Desperate Housewives in the episode "City on Fire" as "Cold Splash", a band competing in a battle-of-the-bands contest.
 They performed "In A Cave" from their album Elephant Shell.
 A month later they played "Your English is Good" on The Late Late Show with Craig Ferguson on CBS.
 On June 28, 2010, they made their third appearance on the Late Show with David Letterman, performing the single "Wait Up (Boots of Danger)" off of their second album, Champ.